aappddeevv/scalajs-packagingtest/README.md

 * Each immutable structure seems to add around 10-20K.
 * Zipped sizes are small. test0 => 3,625 (3,480), test8 => 23,459 (21,950).

 It's pretty clear, and validates our expectations, that the scala.js overhead is really due to the parts that can get pulled in rather than scala.js itself.
 If you use existing scala.js libraries, then you most likely pull in alot of the overhead parts of the standard scala library.

-Using futures, println, immutable data structures appears to add around 170kb to the fullOptJS module size.
+Using futures, println, immutable data structures appears to add around ~150kb (eyeball) to the fullOptJS module size.

 ## Sizes of JS Related Libraries

 Some of these have dependencies that are not reflected directly in their byte count but some do!
 Some sizes were checked via npm installing and some via cdn.

 | JS Library | Comment | size (min or non-min) |
 |-------------|---------|--------|